micromdm/nanomdm/docs/operations-guide.md

 # NanoMDM Operations Guide

-This is a brief overview of the various command-line switches and HTTP endpoints and APIs available to NanoMDM.
+This is a brief overview of the various command-line switches and HTTP endpoints (including APIs) available to NanoMDM.

 ## Switches